 (2) On May 1, 2019, each NEO received time-based restricted stock units that generally vest ratably over a three-year period.
 In addition, each NEO received a performance-based award which generally cliff-vests after three years and is subject to RTSR and EPS CAGR achievement over the performance period.
 Maximum fair values for all performance-based awards granted in 2019 were \$1,989,497 for Mr. Amato, \$580,255 for Mr. Zalupski and \$414,468 for Mr. Sherbin.
-Attainment of the performance-based awards.
+Attainment of the performance-based awards can vary from zero percent if the lowest milestone is not attained to a maximum of 200% of the target award.